elaysason/Crypto-Exp3/README.md

 ## General
 The goal is to use exp3 and variations of it in order to select the the coins will gain to most rewards and the least regret over a cretian timeframe.
 ### Background
-Exp3 is a simple algorithm used for adversarial bandits.Adversarial bandits stands for a "game" which the player have to choose one action which its reward is samled for a certian distirbution.
+Exp3 is a simple algorithm used for adversarial bandits.Adversarial bandits stands for a "game" which the player have to choose one action which its reward is sampled for a certian distirbution.

 ## Program Structure
 The